NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

 <a name="use-the-nugetexe-cli-in-the-console"></a>
 ## Use the NuGet CLI in the console

-You can also do all operations that are available in the console with the [NuGet CLI](../reference/nuget-exe-cli-reference.md).
-However, console commands operate within the context of Visual Studio saved project and solution, and often do more than their equivalent NuGet CLI commands.
-For example, installing a package through the console adds a reference to the project file, but the NuGet CLI command doesn't.
+You can also do most console operations with the [NuGet CLI](../reference/nuget-exe-cli-reference.md).
+However, the PowerShell console commands operate within the context of Visual Studio saved project and solution, and often do more than their equivalent NuGet CLI commands.
+For example, installing a package through `Install-Package` adds a reference to the project file, but the NuGet CLI command doesn't.
 For this reason, developers working in Visual Studio typically prefer to use the console commands rather than the NuGet CLI.

 To use NuGet CLI commands in the Package Manager Console, install the [NuGet.CommandLine](https://www.nuget.org/packages/NuGet.CommandLine) package.